MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-4.md

 keywords: azure service principal, create service principal azure, create service principal azure cli
 ---

-# 4 - Sign in using a service principal

-## Using Service Principal with password-based authentication
+# 4 - Using Service Principal with password-based authentication

 When creating a [Service Principal](./azure-cli-sp-tutorial-1.md), you can choose either password-based or [certificate based-authentication](./azure-cli-sp-tutorial-5.md).
 This article details how you can use a **password** with the service principal to access the Azure Container Registry.